-Corfu, our heartland, is where it all began for CV Villas and with the fourth and final series of The Durrells set to begin on Sunday 7 April at 8pm on ITV, we though it timely to tell you about our top 5 things to in Corfu.
+Corfu, our heartland, is where it all began for CV Villas and as a celebration of our most popular destination, we share our top 5 things to do:

 1. Hire a boat and explore the coastline